Jon-Davis/secify/README.md

 ### Chunked Encryption Format

 Data is encrypted in fixed-size chunks for efficient streaming and memory usage.
-The new format eliminates per-chunk length prefixes by using a consistent chunk size:

 ```
 ┌─────────────────────────────────────────────────────────────┐